Friends of Scottish Civic Trust, lovers of the built environment and folk self-isolating throughout Scotland:

 Spending a little more time indoors these days?
 In search of an interesting way to pass the time?
 Finding yourself looking ever-longingly out the windows of your home?

-We give you our new social media challenge #WhatsOotMaWindae!
+We give you our new social media campaign #WhatsOotMaWindae!
 It’s simple:

-- You send us photos of the view from your windows at home / from around your area – use the hashtag #WhatsOotMaWindae and tag us @scotcivictrust
+- You post photos of the view from your windows at home – use the hashtag #WhatsOotMaWindae and tag us @scotcivictrust

-- We’ll provide a little chat about what you’re seeing or you share a bit with us about your area!
+- We’ll provide a little chat about the buildings you’re seeing or you share a bit with us about your area!

 This way, we can still connect with our built heritage community & beyond during this difficult period of self-isolation and social distancing.
 We’ll be updating this post regularly and linking to our social media, so follow us on Facebook, Twitter and Instagram to keep up to date.

 UPDATE: We’re so excited with the responses we’ve been getting, and we’re doing our best to respond to as many as possible, as quickly as possible.
 At our current capacity, we’ll write longer entries for 1 shot per day.
 Thanks for your understanding!